BMO Financial Group Proxy Circular Now Available | 06.03.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerATX verabschiedet sich tiefrot ins Wochenende -- DAX bricht ein -- Börsen in Fernost geben zum Handelsschluss stark ab
+Börse aktuell - Live TickerATX verabschiedet sich tiefrot ins Wochenende -- US-Börsen tiefrot -- DAX bricht ein -- Börsen in Fernost geben zum Handelsschluss stark ab

 Coronavirus-Ängste belasteten die Börsen in Wien und Frankfurt zum Wochenausklang erneut stark.
 An der Wall Street geht es am Freitag abwärts.
 Auch die asiatischen Märkte standen stark unter Druck.